zhou-1/COVISS-Lab-Research/Theory/Web.md

 <b> When you load the webpage at first time </b>
-1. assign global variables pointing to the "definitive" (img) upper canvas
+1.assign global variables pointing to the "definitive" (img) upper canvas
-2. use current time to define the name of the results (log) file (for example Results_{ID}.txt)
+2.use current time to define the name of the results (log) file (for example Results_{ID}.txt)
-3. initialize mouse cursor as pencil by default, load imag into cursor
+3.initialize mouse cursor as pencil by default, load imag into cursor
-4. AJAX call to loadBatches() in views.py to get list of images and ids
+4.AJAX call to loadBatches() in views.py to get list of images and ids
 In loadBatches() function,